Core economics modules

 A variety of market settings are considered, ranging from the paradigm of perfect competition to strategic interactions in oligopolistic markets.
 The module concludes by providing an introduction to the normative evaluation of economic outcomes in terms of individuals' welfare, covering both market and government failures.

-This module aims to introduce students to the essential skills required for writing as an economist.
+This module aims to introduce you to the essential skills required for writing as an economist.
 It will be delivered in conjunction with Libraries, Research and Learning Resources (LRLR), who will cover content on key information skills relating to the library and learning resources.

 It will give an introduction to the language of economics and basic research skills and how to write essays and exams.
 Among the topics covered will be academic integrity and plagiarism; time management; writing essays; writing quantitative projects; presentation skills; referencing and using the internet; revision and examinations.